 Steve supposed he was right about that, at least.

 When they touched ground in New York, Steve was almost afraid to disembark—he’d been watching their approach from the outside for hours, taking in a skyline that was both the same and so, so different from when he’d left it.
 He had memories from that last plane ride, of being shipped out to entertain the troops, his flimsy theatrical Captain America costume stowed away in a bag, and of looking out one of the small windows one last time and seeing New York like an inky blot upon the sea, iridescent with the beginning of the city’s nightlife.
-He’d been so certain of returning at that point, safe in his job of dancing monkey, that he’d barely given the site a second thought.
+He’d been so certain of returning at that point, safe in his job of dancing monkey, that he’d barely given the sight a second thought.

 And now the whole city looked like sheet metal and glass.
 Yet he was approaching it like his mother had as a little girl—Ellis Island to his right, filled with the names, true and false, of those that had come before him.
 It was a strange juxtaposition.